This blog may contain affiliate links. Read our disclosure policy for more info.

 You’ll feel the personal touches around this huge garden as it’s still owned by the family who originally created this space more than 100 years ago!
 It started after Jennie Butchart transformed a former limestone quarry into a sunken garden.
 Then as her children, grandchildren, and even great-grandchildren took over, additional gardens were added (like a stunning rose garden) and special features like outdoor concerts and a carousel.

 Plan to spend at least a couple of hours here as you explore all the gardens and walk the paths to see ponds, fountains, and flowers galore.
+It’s a must-visit on every Vancouver Island itinerary!

 You can also have afternoon tea in the restaurant housed in the original Butchart residence or pick up some gelato from the Gelateria which has 18 flavors that change throughout the year.